Al Hoceima

-Al Hoceima is cited among the cleanest and safest Moroccan cities.
-It is characterised by its shining sandy beaches like Cala Iris, Bades, Torres, Quemado, and Tala Youssef, and its mountainous rocky areas.
-Parts of Al Hoceima are currently being integrated into the municipality through the construction of new roads to ease transportation.
+Al Hoceima is distinguished by its pristine sandy beaches such as Cala Iris, Bades, Quemado, and Tala Youssef, as well as its mountainous rocky terrain.

 Name

-The name Al Hoceima is paradoxically an Arabisation of what was already an Arabic derived word introduced by the Spaniards, since it comes from a Spanish word (Alhucemas – literally meaning "Lavenders") which is itself Andalusi in Arabic origin (Al Khazama).
+According to some scholars, Al Hoceima is an Arabised version of a Spanish word (Alhucemas – meaning 'Lavenders'), derived from the Andalusi Arabic term al-Khuzāmā'.
 After independence, the Moroccan government established an Arabised name for Alhucemas coming up with Al Hoceima, following the standard French spelling.
+Some like the author of the Spanish encyclopedia Espasa-Calpe say Alhucemas is a corruption of al-Mazimma.

 History

 Early and colonial history

-The Berber tribe of the Ait Ouriaghel (also "Beni Urriaguel") dominated the area around Al Hoceima, where Abd el-Krim, whose father was a qadi of the Aith Yusuf clan of the Ait Ouriaghel tribe, organised a guerilla force to fight against the Spanish during the Rif War and, in 1921, established the Republic of the Rif.
-In September 1925 Spanish General José Sanjurjo landed with his troops on the beach of Al Hoceima and claimed the territory for Spain.
+The Ait Ouriaghel Berber tribe (also 'Beni Urriaguel') dominated the area around Al Hoceima.
+Abd el-Krim, whose father was a qadi of the Aith Yusuf clan, organized a guerilla force against the Spanish during the Rif War, establishing the Republic of the Rif in 1921.
+In September 1925, Spanish General José Sanjurjo landed at Al Hoceima and claimed the territory for Spain.

-The Spanish developed the town and named it Villa Sanjurjo, for general Sanjurjo.
-It was later renamed Al Hoceima.
+The Spanish developed the town and named it Villa Sanjurjo after General Sanjurjo.
 The first mayor was Florian Gómez Aroca.

 Since Moroccan independence

-After Morocco gained its independence in 1955, Al Hoceima developed quickly, and the Moroccan government changed its name from the Spanish Villa Alhucemas to Al Hoceima.
+After Morocco gained its independence in 1956, Al Hoceima developed quickly, and the Moroccan government changed its name from the Spanish Villa Alhucemas to Al Hoceima.

-The years from 1956 to 1959 were dark years for the Riffians.
-Morocco's Hassan II, then crown-prince, became the military-commander and under his ruling a large number of people were killed in the Rif in the years 1956 to 1959.
-The Beni Urriaguel rose up against the central administration in October 1958, and 2/3 of the army of Morocco, led by Hassan, landed at Al Hoceima.
+The years from 1956 to 1959 were marked by challenges for the Rif region.
+Morocco's Hassan II, then crown prince, assumed the role of military commander, and during this period, a significant number of people lost their lives in the Rif.
+In October 1958, the Beni Urriaguel community rebelled against the central administration, prompting the deployment of two-thirds of Morocco's army, led by Hassan, to Al Hoceima.

-In the early 1950s and 1960s, when many of the city's inhabitants were poor, the small houses were all painted white and blue.
-These colours, representing the sea and sky, were considered the city's official colours.
-Later, when there was financial growth, people began painting their houses in other colours.
+In the early 1950s and 1960s, during a period of economic hardship when many of the city's inhabitants were of modest means, the small houses in the city were predominantly painted white and blue.
+These colors, symbolizing the sea and sky, were commonly regarded as the city's official colors.
+As economic conditions improved over time, residents began to paint their houses in a wider range of colors.